 Indexes in efficient markets such as the United States typically allow you to enter into popular stocks such as Facebook and Apple for a cheap price, while having lowered risk across many other companies.
 Such ETFs are also available on most securities accounts such as iFast.

 Emerging markets (EMs) consist of countries like China and India, and for them you can consider unit trusts or mutual funds (my specialty).

 Yes, funds are tagged to higher fees but the majority of EM funds outperform their market counterparts vastly.
 Indices such as Modern Index Strategy Indexes (MSCI) have shown that EMs outperform global markets across long periods of time, so you'll likely get the highest return for the highest risk.
-And if you're the adventurous type and interested in branching into less familiar ground for a higher probability of much higher returns, you can drop me a PM as well.

 Before you invest...

 One thing I’ve learnt from doing tons of data analysis over the last two years is that fees are part of your risk profile.

 You should never take on more fees unless you are looking to make a lot more money.
 It's the same as paying for quality goods.
 If you want something better, and can afford that something better, you can expect to pay more for it.